-Among the stories associated with the Advent season, ones that seem those we delight to experience each Advent season are Charles Dickens' "A Christmas Carol (1843)," the melting of Ebenezer Scrooge's heart, and Barbara Robinson's "The Best Christmas Pageant Ever (1971)."
-The latter is about the unforgettable, crude, yet insightful Herdman children (Ollie, Claude, Gladys, Ralph, LeRoy, and Imogene) and the unforgettable Christmas play at Woodrow Wilson School.
-The Herdman's could not grasp why you would give gifts of perfume (frankincense and myrrh) to baby in a manger, so they brought a basket of food, a ham.
+Among the stories associated with the Advent season, ones we delight to experience are Charles Dickens' "A Christmas Carol (1843)," the melting of Ebenezer Scrooge's heart, and Barbara Robinson's "The Best Christmas Pageant Ever (1971)."
+The latter is about the unforgettable, crude, yet insightful, Herdman children (Ollie, Claude, Gladys, Ralph, LeRoy, and Imogene) and the unforgettable Christmas play at Woodrow Wilson School.
+The Herdman's could not grasp why you would give gifts of perfume (frankincense and myrrh) to baby in a manger, so they brought a basket of food and a ham.